Max Kless

 The surprising part, if you have lived in FOMO for a while, is what shows up in the space you created.

-Not serenity.
-Not at first.
-More like awkwardness.
+Serenity usually comes later.
+At first it feels like awkwardness.
 A small social silence.
 A gap where identity performance used to live.

 That gap can feel like walking into a forest after being in traffic all day.
 The first thing you notice is the ringing in your ears.
 The second thing you notice is that the ringing was always there.
 You just kept it covered with noise.

-What builders might do instead Link to heading
+What builders can do Link to heading

 Three directions.